 After the divorce, I began to distance myself from all relationships, both romantic and platonic.
 Part of it was, well, what's the point?
 It doesn't matter because eventually, you're just going to get tired of each other.
 I'd seen firsthand how you really can leave someone you, at one point, loved.
 I wanted no part in that.

-In the six years since they announced their divorce, my parents have both struggled and thrived outside of their relationship.
-I see now that it takes strength to break apart, to do what you need to do to be happy.
+In the years since they announced their divorce, my parents have both struggled and thrived outside of their relationship.
+I see now that it takes strength to break apart and to do what you need to do to be happy.
 When life seems impossible, you stand back up and you get stronger.
-Sometimes happiness looks different than you originally imagined it, and while my parent's journey was hard for them and for our family, perhaps it was necessary.
+Sometimes happiness looks different than you originally imagined it, and while my parents' journey was hard for them and for our family, perhaps it was necessary.

-"Ultimately, coming to acceptance and peace, and knowing we can have a solid, lasting relationship, no matter our parents' journey, is an important realization to have," says Shaftner.
+"Ultimately, coming to acceptance and peace, and knowing we can have a solid, lasting relationship, no matter our parents' journey, is an important realization to have," says Shafner.

 Finally, something had clicked.
 There was no one reason they stayed together (or got married in the first place), and no one reason they got divorced.
 Both decisions were the culmination of thousands of moments, big and small.
 And if I can take anything away from that, it's to be more aware of these moments in my own relationships.
-To recognize when something feels wrong, and communicate to fix it before things instead of letting things build up.
-To appreciate the good moments, and not take people for granted.
-Sometimes, that's easier said than done.
+It's to recognize when something feels wrong, and communicate to fix it, instead of letting things build up.
+It's to appreciate the good moments, and not take people for granted, and sometimes, that's easier said than done.
 But day by day, moment by moment, I'm working on my own journey.